Spontaneous Emission, Work Potential and Relaxation-Limited Processes in Setting Limits on Solar Energy Conversion Efficiency: Results and Discussion

-Note that we have not discussed the effect of the mean parameter $K_1$ in our calculations so far. \textbf{Figures 4b and 4c} show the variation of $\eta_{max\_E}$ and $E_{g(max\_E)}$ with $K_1$, calculated for a fixed low $K_{sp}$ value of 1000.
-We find that, with increasing $K_1$, the efficiency increases and saturates at approximately 33$\%$ for very large $K_1$ values, while the bandgap decreases and saturates at approximately 1.1 eV at high $K_1$.
-At higher $K_1$ values, the trilayer sample exhibits a saturation efficiency of nearly 45$\%$.
-Based on these trends, we choose $K_1 = 4.0$, which is approximately where the efficiency begins to saturate for all calculations discussed previously.
-From the free energy perspective, one would expect the maximum saturation to be 74$\%$; however, we find that it instead saturates at around 33$\%$.
+Note that the effect of the effective energy barrier $K_1$ has not been discussed in the calculations presented thus far. \textbf{Figures 4b and 4c} show the variation of $\eta_{max\_E}$ and $E_{g(max\_E)}$ with $K_1$, calculated for a fixed low value of $K_{sp}=1000$.
+We find that as $K_1$, or equivalently the effective barrier, decreases, the efficiency increases and eventually saturates at approximately 33.3$\%$ for very low values of $K_1$.
+Simultaneously, the optimum band gap decreases and approaches a saturation value of approximately 1.1 eV.
+For the trilayer sample, the saturation efficiency at low $K_1$ reaches nearly 46$\%$.
+Based on these trends, we choose $K_1 = 250$ meV, which corresponds approximately to the onset of efficiency saturation and is therefore used in all preceding calculations.
+From the work potential perspective, one would expect the maximum saturation to be 76$\%$; however, we find that it instead saturates at around 33.3$\%$.
 This limitation arises from the fact that below-bandgap radiation is not usable in single-photon absorption processes, and from the approximation that the process occurs at the bandgap level: any electron excited with energy greater than the bandgap loses its excess energy as heat and relaxes to the band edge.
-This thermalization loss further limits the energy conversion efficiency to approximately 33$\%$.
-Therefore, we suggest that if such thermal losses can be reduced, for example through multilayer formation or other methods, efficiencies higher than the S–Q limit may be achieved, although the maximum efficiency may ultimately saturate around 74$\%$.
-Finally, note that in our calculations, the sample temperature appears only through the temperature dependence of the bandgap $E_g$\cite{ref-102}.
-We believe that additional temperature dependence may arise from the $K_1$ parameter, if its explicit form is known, in the probability function (\textbf{Equation 20}), which we have set to 4.0 for all calculations.
-Finally, at any finite temperature (e.g., room temperature, RT), the absorber (the studied sample) emits thermal blackbody radiation.
-However, this effect is not taken into account because the energy and intensity of such emission are low compared to solar radiation, and any loss due to thermal radiation is re-incorporated into the system as thermal energy, thereby maintaining its equilibrium temperature (e.g., RT).
+This thermalization loss further limits the energy conversion efficiency to approximately 33.3$\%$.
+Therefore, we suggest that if such thermal losses can be reduced, for example through multilayer formation or other methods, efficiencies higher than the S–Q limit may be achieved, although the maximum efficiency may ultimately saturate around 76$\%$.
+Finally, note that in our calculations, the sample temperature appears through the temperature dependence of the bandgap $E_g$\cite{97}.
+We believe that additional temperature dependence may arise from the $K_1$ parameter, if its explicit form is known, in the probability function (\textbf{Equation 19}), which we have set to 250 meV for most calculations.